Billy McKinney Player Props: Yankees vs. Mets

 Explore More About This Game

-- McKinney hit .096 with a double, a home run and four walks.
+- McKinney is batting .286 with two doubles, a triple and a home run.

-- In five of 20 games a season ago, McKinney had a hit, but he did not have a multi-hit game.
+- McKinney is batting .294 with one homer during his last outings and is on a six-game hitting streak.

-- He went deep once out of 20 games a year ago, leaving the ballpark in 1.8% of his plate appearances.
+- McKinney has gotten a hit in all six games this year, but never more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.